Wireless Quantum Key Distribution in Indoor Environments: Introduction

 The remainder of this paper is organized as follows.
-In Sec.~II, the system is described and in Sec.~III the channel model is explained.
-We present secret key rate analysis in Sec.~IV and numerical results are discussed in Sec.~V. Section~VI concludes the paper.
+In Sec.~\ref{Sec:Syst}, the system is described and in Sec.~\ref{Sec:Channel} the channel model is explained.
+We present secret key rate analysis in Sec.~\ref{Sec:Rate} and numerical results are discussed in Sec.~\ref{Sec:numeric}.
+Section~\ref{Sec:Conc} concludes the paper.